Hiking for Youth & Families

-Children and youth can earn our Youth Hiker Distance Award Badge
+Children and youth can earn a badge through the Hiker Challenge

 simply by hiking!
 Just tally the distances you hike over the course of a year and you could earn the badge!
-Adults can do the same and earn a pin
+Adults can do the same.
+There are five challenges and badges.

 Keep them engaged on the trail with some simple, but engaging activities.
 Check out our Activities for Children & Youth on the Trail

 resource for lots of ideas.
 Take our Re-Connecting with Nature workshop

 to learn how to engage children and youth with nature.
 Check out the Nature Playbook

 Read up about hiking with kids.
 Hikes with Tykes

 is a good read to get you ready to take the kids out on the trails, no matter how young.
 Moosebait, the Cape Breton hiking trails website, has some good advice for Hiking with Kids